noon92/femtofox/README.md

 - [x] Meshtasticd to run LoRa radio over SPI (accomplished, updated image and instructions coming soon)
 - [x] Allow editing of config files by plugging in thumb drive
 - [x] Ability to activate or deactivate WIFI via Meshtastic admin

-The preconfigured images will reboot every 24 hours.
-If the internal clock is accurate, this will be at 3am.
-Reboot timing is set in `crontab`.
-To keep accurate time, an RTC module can be installed (see [supported hardware](supported_hardware.md)) or internet connectivity can be utilized for NTP via [Chrony](https://chrony-project.org/).

 > [!NOTE]
 > The information on this page is given without warranty or guarantee.
 Links to vendors of products are for informational purposes only.